lovefields/dragonEditor/README.md

 # DragonEditor

-I just made the DragonEditor because I needed the WYSIWYG Editor to write on my blog.
+I just made the DragonEditor because I needed the WYSIWYG Editor to write on my [blog](https://dico.me).

+This module support Nuxt3 only.

 ## Install